openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 - This work is not intended to provide a comprehensive set of metrics all at once.
 Instead, the intent is to "start small", setting in place all the mechanisms in code, and iterate later based on feedback to add or amend elements in the dashboard without any changes outside of the dashboard json definition file.
 - This enhancement does not include any new metric creation or exposition: only already available metrics are considered.
 If discussions lead to consider the creation of new metrics, this could be the purpose of a follow-up enhancement.
+- This work does not cover the Developer Console.

 ### User Stories